Abstracting Path Conditions

 Although the techniques above showed performance improvements when dealing with the path explosion problem, they do not focus directly on loops.
-The LESE~\cite{SPmCS09} approach introduces symbolic variables for the number of times each loop was executed.
-These variables are related to our path counters, but the path counters provide finer information as they are associated to iterations via individual paths through a loop.
-LESE links the symbolic variables with features of a known grammar generating inputs.
-Using these links, the grammar can control the numbers of loop iterations performed on a generated input.
+The LESE~\cite{SPmCS09} approach introduces symbolic variables for the number of times each loop was executed and links these with features of a known input grammar such as variable-length or repeating fields.
+This allows the symbolic constraints to cover a class of paths that includes different number of loop iterations, expressing loop-dependent program values in terms of the input.
 A technique presented in~\cite{GL11} analyses loops on-the-fly, i.e.~during simultaneous concrete and symbolic execution of a program for a concrete input.
-The loop analysis infers inductive variables, i.e. variables that are modified by a constant value in each loop iteration.
+The loop analysis infers inductive variables.
+A variable is inductive if it is modified by a constant value in each loop iteration.
 These variables are used to build loop summaries expressed in a form of pre a post conditions.
 The summaries are derived from the partial loop invariants synthesized dynamically using pattern matching rules on the loop guards and induction variables.
-The algorithm presented in~\cite{OT11} shares exactly the same goal as this paper: to reach a given target location.
-For each pair of acyclic paths around a loop, the technique introduces artificial counter keeping information about the number of iterations around one path since the last iteration around the other path.
-Values of program variables are expressed using these counters.
-Predicates on paths to the target are used to build constraint systems on the counters.
-Solutions of the systems guide symbolic execution to the target.
+In our previous work~\cite{OT11} we introduced an algorithm sharing the same goal as one presented here.
+Nevertheless, in~\cite{OT11} we transform an analysed program into chains and we do the remaining analysis there.
+For each chain with sub-chains we build a constraint system serving as an oracle for steering the symbolic execution in the path space towards the target location.